sudosoph/docs/content/debugging/how-tos/basic-logging.md

 ---

-In this document and video we get a basic demo of how to search the HTTP Logs in Section's dashboard called Aperture.
+In this document and video we get a basic demo of how to search the HTTP Logs in Section's dashboard called Section Console.

 Use the Kibana 4 HTTP Logs to debug the proxy stack for possible issues with origin or the application in Section.